JosephHardy/DockingElks/README.md

 ### Nagios Installation

-Nagios can be installed on an agent by running the nagios.sh bootstrap file.
-Upon running this you will be prompted to create a password for the user "nagiosadmin", which you will need to view the web interface on http://<agent_ip>/nagios.
-By default the master instance and the agent that nagios is installed on are monitored.
+Nagios can be installed on the master by running `sudo /tmp/shared/Nagios/nagios.sh`.
+Upon running this you will be prompted to create a password for the user "nagiosadmin", which you will need to view the web interface on http://192.168.1.120/nagios.
+By default the master instance and the Elk agent are monitored.